Hegelim/solveminmax/README.md

 min(500, 600a) + max(400, 500a) = 500.
 However, solving it in Math means you
-would have to set up the conditions, then solve the check for each one of them, which sounds like a lot of work, especially for smart people like you who knows how to take advantage of existing tools.
+would have to set up the conditions, then solve the check for each one of them, which sounds like a lot of work, especially for smart people like you who know how to take advantage of existing tools.
 So you ask yourself, "What if there is a library that lets me solve it like a piece of cake?"
 Well, there is a library for you now!
-First off, you need to install it via pip like
+First off, you need to install it via pip in your terminal like below:
-below:
 ```
 pip install solve-sum-minmax
 ```
-Then to solve your problem, simply type in these codes below:
+Then to solve your problem, simply type in these codes in your Python console:
 ```
 >>> from solve-sum-minmax import solver
 >>> eq = "min(500, 600*a) + max(400, 500*a) = 500"
 >>> solver.auto_solve(eq, "a")
 FiniteSet(1/6)
 ```
-Whola, you've got it!
+Whola!
 In fact, this is a pretty complex problem, but you just solved it with 3 lines of code.
 But hold on, what does it mean?
 Let's break it down: the core function
 `auto_solve` takes in two required parameters